 Butter a 9×13 inch dish and then spread the dressing into the dish.
 If you have too much, you may need to also use a smaller dish, say 8×8.
 Dot some butter on top of the dressing and cover with foil.

-Bake at 375 for 30 minutes, then remove the foil and bake for another 20-30 minutes, until nicely browned on top.
+Bake at 375 for 30 minutes, then remove the foil and bake for another 20-30 minutes, until your cornbread dressing is nicely browned on top.